The late Ronnie Peterson has been acknowledged as one of the fastest Grand Prix drivers of all time, yet he was never crowned World Champion.

 Liverpudlian combo CHINA CRISIS are probably the most under rated band of their generation.
 Lyrically inspired by an artificially assisted gondola ride in Venice, ‘Arizona Sky’ was one of their many singles which deserved greater recognition.
 The nucleus of Gary Daly and Eddie Lundon usually managed at least one hit per album but with the wonderful ‘Arizona Sky’, it was not to be and it settled at No47 despite the song’s brilliant singalong chorus, infectious synthesized textures and catchy “bop-bop-be-doo-dah” refrain.

-Full length version available on the album ‘Ultimate Crisis’ via Music Club Deluxe
+Full length version available on the CHINA CRISIS album ‘Wishful Thinking: The Very Best Of’ via Universal Music

 ERASURE Oh L’Amour (1986)

-“Why are they doing a DOLLAR song?” someone was once overheard asking on their first visit to an ERASURE concert.
-And this statement ultimately sums up why ‘Oh L’Amour’ should have been a massive hit.
-But the single’s now highly collectable ‘Thomas The Tank Engine’ cover had to be withdrawn due to copyright infringement and wouldn’t have helped availability at the time of release.
+“Why are they doing a DOLLAR song?” someone was overheard at their first visit to an ERASURE concert.
+And this ultimately sums up why ‘Oh L’Amour’ should have been a massive hit.
+Its now highly collectable ‘Thomas The Tank Engine’ cover had to be withdrawn due to copyright infringement and wouldn’t have helped availability.
 However, it should be noted that the original artwork does not actually feature Thomas The Tank Engine, but two incidental characters from the Reverend W Audrey’s famous books!

-Available on the album ‘Wonderland’ via Mute Records
+Available on the ERASURE album ‘Always – The Very Best Of’ via Mute Records

 NEW ORDER Bizarre Love Triangle (1986)

-Original version available on the album ‘Brotherhood’ via London Records
+Available on the NEW ORDER album ‘Singles’ via Rhino Records

 ACT Snobbery & Decay (1987)

 It was the height of Thatcherism and the Synclavier driven theatrics of ‘Snobbery & Decay’ were a sharp observation by Claudia Brücken and Thomas Leer on the state of the nation.
-However, the UK were not yet ready for an Anglophile German to tell them about its political decline… “No sadly they didn’t” remembered Claudia Brücken in Summer of 2010, “perhaps it was just not the right moment for this song… I do think it’s such a great song.
-Thomas wrote me an email the other day and he does think that perhaps we were ahead of our time”.
+However, the UK were not yet ready for an Anglophile German to tell them about its political decline… “No sadly they didn’t” remembered Claudia Brücken in Summer of 2010, “perhaps it was just not the right moment for this song… Thomas does think that perhaps we were ahead of our time”.

-Available on the album ‘ComBined’ via Salvo / Union Square Records
+Available on the CLAUDIA BRÜCKEN album ‘ComBined – The Best Of’ via Salvo / Union Square Records

 KRAFTWERK The Telephone Call (1987)